-The SF-0424F2 and SF-0448F2 are intelligent switches with 24/48 10/100BASE-T ports, and four Gigabit combination ports1 that are comprised of a RJ-45 port and an SFP transceiver slot.
+The SF-4024FL has 24 100BASE-TX ports, 2 1000BASE-T ports, and 2 SFP transceiver slots.
 There is also an SNMP-based management agent embedded on the main board.
 This agent supports both in-band and out-of-band access for managing the switch.

-These switches provide a broad range of powerful features for Layer 2 switching, delivering reliability and consistent performance for your network traffic.
-They bring order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, and empower multimedia applications with multicast switching and CoS services.
+This switch can easily tame your network with full support for Spanning Tree Protocol, Multicast Switching, Virtual LANs, and IP routing.
+It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, empowers multimedia applications with multicast switching and CoS services, and eliminates conventional router bottlenecks.